LAW OFFICE OF KEVIN L. DIXLER

 Kevin L. Dixler

 Mr. Dixler specializes in immigration, visa law, citizenship and related matters since 1993.
 He is a 25 year member of the American Immigration Lawyers Association.
-He now serves on AILA’s USCIS National Field Office Operations Committee.
-Mr. Dixler was nominated and named a Thomson Reuters Super Lawyer in immigration for the last six consecutive years.
+He now serves on the AILA Chicago Chapter’s liaison committee for prosecutors and private attorneys practicing in the Chicago Immigration Court.
+Mr. Dixler was nominated and named a Thomson Reuters Super Lawyer in immigration for the last nine consecutive years.
 Many are marriage-based and family immigration clients.
-However, he is experienced in all aspects of immigration and visa law, with exceptional insight on cancellation of removal and waiver work.
+However, he is experienced in all aspects of immigration and visa law.
+He has exceptional insight on cancellation of removal and waiver work.

-Mr. Dixler also represents those in Immigration Court facing asylum referrals, criminal deportation and challenging family matters, among other issues.
-Criminal attorneys contact him about the immigration consequences of a criminal record to their foreign clients.
-He has significant experience with waivers of inadmissibility for crime, misrepresentation, and unlawful presence.
-He also serves as a speaker and writes for AILA on this topic, among others.
+Mr. Dixler represents those in Immigration Court facing asylum referrals, criminal deportation and challenging family matters, among other issues.
+Criminal attorneys contact him about the immigration consequences of a criminal record for their foreign born clients.
+He has significant experience with waivers of inadmissibility for crime, J-1 visas, misrepresentation, and unlawful presence.
+He serves as a speaker and writes for AILA on these topics, among others.
 Mr. Dixler successfully defends clients in the Immigration Courts, Board of Immigration Appeals and Federal Courts.
-He has filed successful lawsuits against the U. S. Citizenship and Immigration Service in Federal Court to challenge unreasonable delays with adjudication, naturalizations and name checks.
+He has filed successful lawsuits against the U. S. Citizenship and Immigration Service in Federal Court to challenge unreasonable delays with adjudication, naturalization denials, and name checks.
 He is also functionally bilingual in Spanish.
 Mr. Dixler is a Native Chicagoan, who is originally from the Central Rogers Park neighborhood.

 Approximately 90% of Mr. Dixler’s clients have a family member in the Chicago area, State of Illinois, Indiana, Kentucky, Michigan, and Wisconsin.
-Clients depend upon him for his candid and complete advice on visa processing.
+Clients depend upon his candid and complete advice on visa processing.
 Persistent attorneys may spend what seems like unreasonable amounts of time working with the adjudications branch.
-As a result, the office is very close to D.H.S.
-The Chicago Field Office of the U.S. Citizenship and Immigration Service is administratively challenged due to the complicated and restrictive nature of immigration laws and regulations.
-As a result, DHS efforts may be delayed when it tries to determine who merits permanent resident status, among other relief and consequences.
+As a result, the office is near the D.H.S.
+Chicago Field Office.
+The U.S. Citizenship and Immigration Service is administratively challenged due to the complicated and restrictive nature of immigration laws and regulations.
+DHS efforts may be delayed for security reasons or when it tries to determine who merits permanent resident status, among other relief and consequences.
 Mr. Dixler, as a private attorney, works with the U.S.C.I.S. to assist it in the decision making process.
 He helps document and file applications and petitions, among other legal roles.
 He has traveled to the border, other U.S.C.I.S.
 Field offices and various immigration courts across the United States to represent his clients.
 He serves justice to dedicated clients, who depend upon his clear and uncompromised advice as a sole practitioner.

 Mr. Dixler annually attends and participates in national, regional, and local immigration law conferences and roundtables as a member of the American Immigration Lawyers Association [AILA].
 He also served on the AILA National Waivers Committee from 2006-2007 and helped edit its 2007 AILA Waiver Handbook for Attorneys.
 He is a renowned speaker, who assists other attorneys on immigration matters.
 He also served as a member of the AILA’s National Admissions and Removal Committee during the 2001-2002 term.
 Such a commitment allows us to give our clients the up to date advice needed, so they can make the best decision in these challenging situations.